temporalio/documentation/docs/application-development/features.md

 Workflow.continueAsNew(input1, ...);
 ```

-To continue execution of a currently running Workflow as a completely different Workflow type, use `Workflow.newContinueAsNewStub()`.
+To continue execution of a currently running Workflow as a completely different Workflow Type, use `Workflow.newContinueAsNewStub()`.
 For example, in a Workflow class called `YourWorkflow`, we can create a Workflow stub with a different type, and call its Workflow method to continue execution as that type:

 ```java